 There is no limit on either the initial contribution amount or total contributions in the first bond year.
 Contributions can also be made at any time thereafter according to the 125% rule.
 As long as contributions in any subsequent bond year do not exceed 125% of the contributions in the previous year, all contributions and growth will be free of personal income tax after 10 years.
 This means that additional contributions can have a term of less than 10 years, and their growth or earnings will still be tax-free.

 For many investors the ability to progressively increase contribution amounts over time is consistent with life events and greater disposable income, for example through paying off the mortgage, lower outgoings in school fees, or investing proceeds from an inheritance.
-Under the 125% rule an investor making an initial contribution of $25,000 can invest up to a further $6,250 in year 2 (in total, $31,250), and progressively build savings as illustrated in the table below.
+Under the 125% rule an investor making an initial contribution of $25,000 can invest up to a further $6,250 in year 2 (in total, $31,250), and progressively build savings.

 Over 10 years, $831,323 has been contributed but only $25,000 for the full 10 years.
 The investor can withdraw their investment plus any growth or earnings tax-free at the end of the 10-year term.
 Or the investor may keep the investment bond open and make additional contributions beyond 10 years with these investment amounts also tax-free on withdrawal.

 Caution is needed in relation to additional investments that exceed the 125% limit in any year, as the 10-year tax period will restart from the year in which the excess contribution is made.
 In a similar vein, if the investor does not contribute in a particular year, then a contribution in any subsequent year will restart the 10-year tax period.
 Either of these might be a deliberate investment strategy, or be the result of a life event impacting the investor’s ability to contribute.
 However, with a minimum additional investment of $500 per year there is great flexibility for investors to maintain their 10-year tax benefit.

 Flexible estate planning